PERSOL HR DATA BANK in APAC

 No worker with foreign citizenship is allowed to occupy positions related to human resources and/or occupy certain positions (Labor Law, Article 42, Paragraph 5).
 Also, these foreign workers are not allowed to work under dual employment except for certain positions (Minister of Manpower Regulation No. 8 of 2021).

-In Indonesia, foreign workers who work for more than six months in Indonesia are obligated to join the social security system and to obtain taxation identification numbers (Nomor Pokok Wajib Pajak [NPWP]) (Law No. 36 of 2008 on the Fourth Amendment to Law No. 7 of 1983 on Income Tax).
+In Indonesia, foreign workers who work for more than six months in Indonesia are obligated to join the social security system and to obtain taxation identification numbers (Nomor Pokok Wajib Pajak [NPWP]) (Law No. 7 of 1983 on Income Tax [Amended by the Omnibus Law]).